 Inside: Learn how to make your first day of homeschool special with these 50 ideas!
-Get a set
+Get a set of printables with first day of homeschool activities your kids can do.

 Starting school is a big deal for public schoolers.
 Why shouldn’t it be for homeschoolers too?
 Just because the kids aren’t leaving the house doesn’t mean the first day of homeschool shouldn’t be special.